-Have your information cached or printed so that you can use it offline – I have read that the internet was extremely bad at previous conferences however it seems that Microsoft are not going to allow previous problems to be repeated this year.
+Have your information cached or printed so that you can use it offline – I have read that the internet was extremely bad at previous conferences however it seems that Microsoft is not going to allow previous problems to be repeated this year.

 Make sure you visit the exhibition hall – you never know who you might see not forgetting the #SPC14 swag you might find!

-Post conference holiday advice wanted!
+Post-conference holiday advice wanted!

 Can you offer us any advice?

-My partner and 6 month old girl are joining me – we’re flying in from the UK and having a short holiday after the conference.
+My partner and 6-month-old girl are joining me – we’re flying in from the UK and having a short holiday after the conference.
 We’re going to drive over to the Grand Canyon before heading across to Los Angeles and then San Francisco before flying home.